collocations.org

 The people formed a human chain to pass the supplies up the beach.

-~ of
+chain of

 a chain of volcanic islands

-CHAIN + NOUN
+chain + NOUN

 store

-~ of
+chain of

-a chain of clothes shops
+a chain of department stores

 PHRASES